glabular/Anytype.NET/docs/auth.md

 ## Create Challenge

-Generates a one-time authentication challenge for the specified app.
-The challenge ID is required to obtain an API key.
+Generates a one-time authentication challenge for the specified app. **This step is only necessary when creating a new API key.**

 ```csharp
 var challengeId = await AnytypeClient.Auth.CreateChallengeAsync("MyApp");